 Many actions the City/HRA take impact elements of fair housing both indirectly, such as determining where City/HRA dollars are invested in infrastructure and parks, or directly, such as those that are housing related.
-As such. in 2017, the HRA initiated an interdepartmental Fair Housing Working Group to develop a multifaceted strategic plan that identifies short- and long-term steps to reduce impediments to fair housing in Saint Paul.
+As such, in 2017, the HRA initiated an interdepartmental Fair Housing Working Group to develop a multifaceted strategic plan that identifies short- and long-term steps to reduce impediments to fair housing in Saint Paul.
+This page intentionally left blank.